paypal/Illuminator/docs/AppMap.md

 AppMap Method Reference
 -----------------------

-The AppMap is a singleton object.
+The AppMap is a singleton object called `appmap`.
 Its methods -- most meant to be chained together -- are as follows:

 #### `.createApp(appName)`
 Create a new app with the given `appName`, and indicate that any following screen definitions should be associated with this new app.
 Returns a reference to the AppMap.